MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/dankort/integration-and-testing.md

 1. Create an order.
 2. Make a [refund](/api/#refund-an-order) API request.
   {{< br >}} A new order is created for the refund.
 The order status for the refund changes to **Reserved**.
-3. In your MultiSafepay test account, go to **Related transactions**, and then select the **ID** of the refund order.
+3. In your MultiSafepay test dashboard, go to **Related transactions**, and then select the **ID** of the refund order.
 4. Under **Order summary**, click **Accept**.
 5. In the **Add transaction comment** field, add a comment, and then click **Add**.
   The order status changes to **Completed**.

 **Notes:**

-- You can see the reason a transaction was declined in your MultiSafepay test account under **Notes**.
+- You can see the reason a transaction was declined in your MultiSafepay test dashboard under **Notes**.
 - In the live environment, you can't accept refund orders.
 These are done automatically.